 The most effective organisations are those that can evolve their governance approach to enable effective decision-making and oversight, and visibly demonstrate transparency and how this insight inform decision-making.

-The Centre for Governance and Scrutiny, as an independent charity itself, has a wealth of governance and scrutiny experience and expertise working across public, private, and voluntary sectors.
+CfGS, as an independent charity itself, has a wealth of experience and expertise working across public, corporate, and voluntary sectors.
 For example, we are currently working with the Diocese of London as they consider how to hear the voices of victims, survivors and their representatives in decision-making.

 We can help you with a range of challenges: